noaione/yuusha-shoukan-ln/sources/v09/chapter2.md

 head.
 Thereupon, with a slight blush on her cheeks, as if she was having a hard time saying it, Lillywood spoke.

 “...No, ummm, errr...
-The World Tree... is my “real body” after all.”
+The World Tree... is my ‘real body’ after all.”

 [...Ehh?
 Eh?
 Ehhhhhh?!]